rinermdhn/Sentiment-Analysis-bale-by-btn/README.md

 # Sentiment-Analysis-balé-by-btn

 🏦 This project performs sentiment analysis on user reviews of the *balé by BTN* application, scraped from *Google Play Store*.
-The model used is indobenchmark/indobert-base-p1, which was fine-tuned on the review dataset to generate relevant sentiment predictions and identify the most frequently occurring words in both positive and negative reviews.
+The model used is **IndoBERT** (`indobenchmark/indobert-base-p1`), a pre-trained language model specifically designed for Indonesian.
+It was _fine-tuned_ on the review dataset to generate relevant sentiment predictions and identify dominant words frequently used in both positive and negative reviews.

 ## Features
 - `reviewId`: unique id for each review.